onlybakam/datastore-mysql-posts/README.md

 ## Delta Sync table

-TODO!
+- [x] TODO!
 Not implemented yet.
+  - done

 Questions

-* do we need a delta sync table in a SQL environment?
+- [x] do we need a delta sync table in a SQL environment?
-* primary key strategy?
+- [] primary key strategy?
 I'm assuming existing tables are used. datastore should use another field to store the "datastore id".
 Here we used `datastore_uuid`.
 Make that an index as well to improve performance?